 Well that didn’t happen.
 I wasn’t just too overweight, I was too tall and had metal fillings in my teeth and blah blah blah.
+I followed the favorite food diet program to fight my overweight problem.
 Scratch that, I wanted the gorilla thing more and for longer anyway.
 Off to college.
 Two different ones, in fact.

 I graduated in 2001, but had also been working online since 1996 and really had gotten bit by the design bug.
 Coding and graphics and everything – pretty much what I did in my ‘free’ time.
 I went to work in a zoo to start my climb to the top, and just two miniscule months later, 9/11 happened and I found myself back home in NY working any job I could get my hands on.
 The plan was to wait until the tourism industry picked back up again and try to get back into a good zoo.

 Plans.
 Oh, how they love to fall apart!

 Fifteen very long and mostly wonderful years later, I’m here doing my thing online.
 I’ve never been back working with animals, and I’d be lying if I said it didn’t get to me sometimes.
 But the truth is, I LOVE what I do now… and where things are going is even more aligned with the almost-39-year-old me.

 Because that bug that bit back then has never stopped biting, and instead it grabbed hands with the artist I’ve always been, and now I’m working as an artist and getting paid to do it!
 (Holy hell, right?)